DiachronicDesign/ShovelTestForm/README.md

-Simple Excavation
+Shovel Test Form
 ================

-Code produced to demonstrate simple excavation data sampling workflow.
+Code to collect shovel test data in the US Pacific Northwest